gladiatorchirag/ToyRobot/README.md

 # ToyRobot
-ToyRobot is a console application.
+ToyRobot is a console application written in C++.

 It is a simulation of a toy robot moving on a square table top of dimensions 5 units x 5 units.
 The robot is free to roam around the table but does not fall.
 The application can read commands of the following form:
 * PLACE X,Y,F
 * MOVE